kgashok/CodeOrDie/README.md

 Click here for a [overview][PC1_Layout]

 ### The Roadmap
+_The PC-1 content + a 1:1 Mentoring Ratio involving an Enthusiastic Faculty + a Motivated Student who is willing to struggle + 4 Doses will generate fundamental C Programming Skills.
+And that's a guarantee._

 - **TEACH** - Time, Effort (hard work), ambition (urgent), confidence, heart (passion, interest, [fun][cff])
 - The Progression
   - Problem sets